Teach-High-Schoolers-Personal-Health

 Dialogue-Journal-with-kids-coronavirus-quarantine

-As the parent, you begin the journal by writing Dear Son or Daughter and the date.
+As the parent, you begin the journal by writing ‘Dear Son or Daughter’ and the date.
 Then, tell your child something about your day and ask them a question.
-Leave the notebook on their bed or somewhere they will naturally find it.
+Leave the notebook on their bed, or somewhere they will naturally find it.
 Then, your child is to write you back in the same format, asking you a question as well.
-And the journal gets casually passed back and forth creating improved penmanship, communication, and a keepsake to look back on.
+The journal gets casually passed back and forth, creating improved penmanship, communication, and a keepsake to cherish.

 Dialogue-Journals-with-foster-children